 Vehicle Preparation Tips

-- Check tire condition: Good grip is essential
+- Check tire condition: Good grip is essential.

-- Inspect wipers: Ensure clear visibility
+- Inspect wipers: Ensure clear visibility.

-- Test brakes: Confirm proper function
+- Test brakes: Confirm proper function.

 These car care tips for rainy season support safe driving.